Kids guide to Tour de France jersey colours

 Points are given out to riders who get to the top of the mountains first.
 The steeper the mountain, the more points a rider can get.

-If you're a good hill climber you could ask for a kids size King of the Mountains replica jersey. for your next birthday!
+If you're a good hill climber you could ask for a kids size King of the Mountains replica jersey for your next birthday (for before if you're really good!)

 Tour de France green jersey